garbados/ajve-civ/readme.md

 * `choices`: an array of strings, one of which must be passed to `done`.
 Each represents the values you must choose between.
 It is a randomly selected subset of the fields of `world.societies[you].values`.
 * `world`: an object containing the state of the world.
 See the next section for an example; it's quite large.
 * `done`: a function that takes two arguments: an error (if any), and your choice for that turn or inflection point.
-If that choice would necessitate a target society, enter as a third argument that society's index `i`, corresponding to `world.societies[i]`.

 ### The World